TobiasBlankenagel/Business_Analytics_CP/README.md

 3. Or just open https://businessanalytics-c5bqundnhifhyhmzobdngc.streamlit.app

 ### Using the Jupyter Notebook
-1. Open the notebook file in Jupyter Notebook or JupyterLab.
+1. Open the notebook file "main.ipynb" in Jupyter Notebook or JupyterLab.
 2. Execute cells interactively to explore data.

 ## Dataset Details